mchion/reddit_ELT_pipeline/README.md

 ## Data Visualization

-- **Dashboard using Streamlit**: [**Streamlit**](https://streamlit.io/) is an all Python, open-source framework that is easy to get started with, free to deploy on the web, and well documented.
-It is used by many data science professionals who need to display their data to an wide ranging audience.
+- **Dashboard using Streamlit**: We used [**Streamlit**](https://streamlit.io/) as our dashboard.
+Streamlit is an all Python, open-source framework that is easy to get started with, free to deploy on the web, and well documented.
+It is used by many data science professionals who need to display their data to a wide ranging audience.

+## Possible Ways to Analyze Data

-- **Analysis # 1: Total comments per hour**:
+- **Analysis # 1: Visualizing total comments per hour in real-time**:
-How many comments do people write per hour to the data engineering subreddit?
-This analysis aggregates hourly comment counts.
+We can take advantage of the fact that our data is being updated hourly to create a "real-time" histogram with the hour on the x-axis and comment count on the y-axis.
+This type of visualization can be the base for further analysis.
 <p align="center">
   <img src="https://github.com/mchion/reddit_ELT_pipeline/blob/main/images/dashboard1.png" width="800"/>
 </p>